soilspectroscopy/ossl-manual/docs/025-modeling.md

                        ossl.pca.mir=ossl.pca.mir)
 ```

-where `ylim=c(0,100)` specifies that the prediction values need to be in the range 0 to 100.
+where `ylim=c(0,100)` specifies that the prediction values need to be in the range 0 to 100 (values out of these range will be replaced with either 0 or 100).
 The output of this model consists of four parts:

 ```